 The exercises in Phase 2 will help you strengthen your balance and stability around your knee.

-Soreness or pain in the knee during and after the exercises is normal, but the pain must not increase day to day and there shouldn't be any increased swelling.
+Soreness or pain in the knee during and after the exercises is normal, but the pain must not increase from day to day and there shouldn't be any increased swelling.

 You should still avoid activities that require a lot of jumps, such as badminton, basketball, volleyball, and other activities that stress your knee to a great extent.